Open-Olympus-Project/infra-yggdrasil/README.md

 These files will automatically generate new manifests when another application is created in Yggdrasil.
 This will be further elaborated in [How to add an application](#how-to-add-an-application).

-In the next section, it will be described how to push the information needed in these three files to the cluster env repositori.
+In the next section, it will be described how to create the config and values file needed to deploy your application to the cluster.

 # How to add an application
 The workflow for deploying applications on the cluster is shown in the image below.